Danniecodjoe/formatp/README.md

 # _printf

-A formatted output conversion C project completed as part of the low-level programming and algorithm track at ALX.
+A C project completed as part of the low-level programming and algorithm track at ALX.
 The program is a pseudo- recreation of the C standard library function, `printf`.

-## Dependencies

-The `_printf` function was coded on an Ubuntu 20.04 LTS machine with `gcc` version 11.2.0.

 ## Usage